 - Origins Available:

 The Minson name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minson belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Minson family

 The surname Minson was first found in Cheshire at Minshull Vernon.
 "The manor belonged anciently to the Vernons, from whom it passed to the family of Aldeton, sometimes called Oldington and Oulton; it was subsequently divided among the Starkies, Newtons, and Minshulls."

 Later some of the family were found at Alsager, again in Cheshire.
 "The manor [of Alsager] was at an early period in the possession of the Vernon family, and subsequently in that of the family of Minshull."

 This web page shows only a small excerpt of our Minson research.
 Another 104 words (7 lines of text) covering the years 1359, 1686, 1643, 1686, 1560, 1627, 1638, 1728, 1608, 1674 and 1662 are included under the topic Early Minson History in all our PDF Extended History products and printed products wherever possible.